 feedback from real users - Usability Test

 The central goal of this study was to identify the major usability issues with R&R. Our team wanted to discover how easy the product’s major tasks were to accomplish for target R&R users.
 These user tasks were identified in our interaction map (see JSTOR R&R Interaction Map).
 In our debrief session with each participant, we also asked about our users’ likes, dislikes, preferences, ideas for improvement, and general understanding of the product.

 Based on our analysis, we discovered that JSTOR users initially entered the register and read program just to get 1 article, so the registration process was viewed confusing or intrusive.
 Most participants were unaware that the program existed and was free, so they usually had workarounds to access articles like asking friends, going to a library, or asking their workplace to pay.
 Since most other publishers did not have a similar program, this meant that the R&R program was an opportunity for JSTOR to gain a competitive edge on others.
 Our research also discovered 3 call to actions that are critical to getting participants to register for the program resulting in at least 1 major UI change.
-One of the critical findings we had was that the online reading experience was not used essential for most users heavy users as they preferred to print articles.
+One of the critical findings we had was that the online reading experience was non-essential for most heavy users as they preferred to print articles.
 Since the R&R process only allowed users to save a limited amount of articles each month, they didn't see enough value to make a change in their behavior.